AnasHasan786/SustainaWare--AI-Powered-Waste-Classification-and-Recycling-System/README.md

 ### **🔍 Overview**

-SustainaWare is an **AI-powered waste classification and recycling assistance system** that leverages **deep learning, NLP, and a structured database** to improve waste management efficiency.
-It enables users to **automatically classify waste types, receive real-time recycling instructions, and interact via text-based queries** for better disposal and sustainability practices.

-This project integrates **YOLOv8 for waste classification**, a **FastAPI backend** for user management and waste tracking, and an **NLP-powered chatbot** to answer recycling-related questions.
+<p align="justify">SustainaWare is an <b>AI-powered waste classification and recycling assistance system</b> that leverages <b>deep learning, NLP, and a structured database</b> to improve waste management efficiency.
+It enables users to <b>automatically classify waste types, receive real-time recycling instructions, and interact via text-based queries</b> for better disposal and sustainability practices.
+This project integrates <b>YOLOv8 for waste classification</b>, a <b>FastAPI backend</b> for user management and waste tracking, and an <b>NLP-powered chatbot</b> to answer recycling-related questions.</p>

 ### **🚀 Why SustainaWare?**